 INDEPENDENT COMPONENT ANALYSIS

 Independent Component Analysis (ICA) is a signal processing method to separate independent sources linearly mixed in a signal.
 For instance, in the electroencephalogram (EEG), ICA can separate out artifacts embedded in the data (since they are usually independent of each other).
-ICA can also help identify the independent cortical and subcortical sources contributing to the raw EEG waves measured on the scalp.
-ICA is one of the methods we use at Bright Brain Centre to separate CNS activity from physiological artefacts of non-cortical origin.
-In addition, we use ICA to analyse Event Related Potentials EEG data.
+ICA can also help identify the independent cortical and subcortical sources contributing to the raw EEG signal measured on the scalp.
+In addition, we use ICA to analyse Event Related Potentials extracted from EEG data on task.

-As a part of our brain assessment, we investigate the speed and patterns of information processing, while clients perform a computerised speed-accuracy task.
-The Event Related Potential responses are electrophysiological responses of the brain to external stimuli or events.
+As a part of our brain assessment, we may investigate the speed and patterns of information processing in your brain, while you perform a computerised speed-accuracy task.
+The brain responses to the stimuli, or events included in the task are revealed and visualised with the help of the most advanced MATLAB neuroscience software packages currently available.

 The qEEG brain assessment also provides an opportunity to meet your neurotherapist in person and to answer any questions you might have regarding the process.